MicrosoftDocs/azure-docs/articles/application-gateway/end-to-end-ssl-portal.md

 8. Select **Save**.

-## Enable end to end SSL for existing application gateway
+## Enable end-to-end SSL for existing application gateway

-To configure an existing application gateway with end to end SSL encryption, you will need to first enable SSL termination in the listener.
+To configure an existing application gateway with end-to-end SSL encryption, you will need to first enable SSL termination in the listener.
 This will enable SSL encryption for the communication between the client and application gateway.
-Then, you will need to whitelist certificates for backend servers in the HTTP settings to enable SSL encryption for the communication between the application gateway and backend servers, thus accomplishing end to end SSL encryption.
+Then, you will need to whitelist certificates for backend servers in the HTTP settings to enable SSL encryption for the communication between the application gateway and backend servers, thus accomplishing end-to-end SSL encryption.

 You will need to use a listener with HTTPS protocol and certificate for enabling SSL termination.
 You cannot change the protocol of an existing listener.
 Therefore, you can either choose to use an existing listener with HTTPS protocol and certificate, or create a new listener.
 In case you choose the former, you can ignore the below mentioned steps to **Enable SSL termination in existing application gateway** and directly move to **Whitelist certificates for backend servers** section.
 If you choose the latter, perform these steps.